xEvl7/Time-Wave/Readme.md

 # Time Wave App
-This is a React Native app using Expo framework and written in Typescript. console.log('this is r:',Item)
+This is a React Native app using Expo framework and written in Typescript.

 ## Prerequisites

 - Java 11.0.21
 - Nodejs v16.20.2
-- Android emulator
+- Android emulator API 33 & above

 ## Run project in development